Contentstack-AnkitaD/stacks-delete-utility/README.md

 3. Update the script's configuration:
    - Create a `config.js` file.
 [Refer `sample.config.js`.]
    - Update the `EMAIL`, `PASSWORD`, and `TFA_TOKEN` variables with your Contentstack account credentials.
-   - If necessary, update the `BASE_URL` variable with the correct API endpoint.
+   - If necessary, update the `CDA_URL` variable with the correct API endpoint.

 ## Usage